FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Public Complaints

-The majority of FAA enforcement actions begin with complaints from the public, property owners, or other pilots.
-The FAA maintains a hotline and online reporting system for reporting unsafe drone operations.
-When complaints are received:
+The majority of FAA enforcement actions start with complaints from the public, property owners, or other pilots.
+The FAA maintains a hotline and online reporting system for unsafe drone operations.
+When complaints come in:

 • FAA investigators contact the complainant for details